gaenseklein/atomic-micro/README.md

 - quoter: absolutely essential. dont get it why it is not in micro per default. enclose marked text instead of deleting it with `"'{[()]}'"`
 - bookmark: nice to have. lets you quickly jump between bookmarks.
+- snippets on tab: right now there is snippets-plugin but it has own keystrokes to remember - but maybe its better then using tab for this also? will try with keybindings to tab to see if it will work

 ## self-written missing plugins